metal-stack/docs/docs/src/development/proposals/MEP8/README.md

 // Raid is optional, if given the devices must match.
 // TODO inherit GPTType from underlay device ? type Raid struct {
-  // Name of the raid device, most often this will be /dev/md0 and so forth Name    string
+  // ArryName of the raid device, most often this will be /dev/md0 and so forth ArryName    string
   // Devices the devices to form a raid device
   Devices []Device
   // Level the raidlevel to use, can be one of 0,1,5,10
   // TODO what should be support
   Level   RaidLevel
-  // Options required during raid creation, example: --metadata=1.0 for uefi boot partition Options []RaidOption
+  // CreateOptions required during raid creation, example: --metadata=1.0 for uefi boot partition CreateOptions []string
   // Spares defaults to 0
   Spares  int
 }